PiotrJZielinski/PyTransdec/README.md

 ## Usage

-PyTransdec package contains `TransdecCommunication` class, which can be used to communicate with TransdecEnvironment.
+PyTransdec package contains `TransdecCommunication([file_name, worker_id])` class, which can be used to communicate with TransdecEnvironment.
 To import the package use following Python script:

 ```python
 from pytransdec import TransdecCommunication